SjJ1017/ucourses/README.md

 - Curve for each course
 - Potential replacement or modification of the FusionCharts component.

+## Privacy Statement:
+In the data acquisition process, the data has been anonymized, and only the profession, course name, course information, and grades are recorded.

 ## Acknowledgments
 - Appreciation to FusionCharts for providing the powerful charting library used in this project.